Can you see the tree from the bark?

 It must be one of those funny moments when the Cockroach Catcher was very disturbed.
-As disturbed as when he first watched Rashomon.
 Why would someone give up annual incomes of multi-million dollars?
 To safe the NHS?

 Simon Stevens' switch to NHS 'is like Arsenal signing Mesut Özil'